openshift/hypershift/docs/content/getting-started.md

     A default NodePool will be created for the cluster with 3 replicas per the `--node-pool-replicas` flag.

+!!! note

+    The `--generate-ssh` flag is not strictly necessary but it will help in debugging why a node has not joined your cluster.

 After a few minutes, check the `hostedclusters` resources in the `clusters` namespace and when ready it will look similar to the following: